ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/subscriptions.md

 }
 ```

-If we do not want to mix the subscription logic with our resolver, we can also use the `With` argument on the `Subscribe` attribute to specify a seperate method that handles the event subscription.
+If we do not want to mix the subscription logic with our resolver, we can define both resolver and subscriber methods separately.
+Resolver method can point to the subscriber method using `With` argument on the `Subscribe`.

 ```csharp

 public class Subscription
 {
     public ValueTask<ISourceStream<Book>> SubscribeToBooks(